paulktham/tp/docs/UserGuide.md

                                or 'filter <list> <gpa/id> <ascending/descending>'
                 Example: filter list gpa ascending

-    stats       Displays GPA statistics for students who have chosen a specific partner university.
+    stats       Displays GPA statistics for students who have been allocated a specified uni.
                 Usage:
                 stats -avggpa <UNI_INDEX>  Displays the average GPA for the specified university. stats -mingpa <UNI_INDEX>  Displays the minimum GPA for the specified university.